Let’s go out for…Indian: menu decoder

 Kheema: Indicates any meat that has been minced.

-Kofta: Meat or vegetarian dumplings.
-Can be okay, but beware the sauce options.
+Kofta: Meatballs or vegetarian dumplings.
+Be aware of heavier sauce options.

-Makhani: A dish cooked with butter and cream, one to avoid.
+Makhani: A rich dish cooked with butter and cream.

 Malai: A dish made with cream, high in calories.